 Everyone has a story, but not everyone can tell it effectively – yet!
 As a seasoned journalist, I know what I need from an interview to craft a compelling piece about who you are and what you care about.
 Let me share those gems with you.

-Via my personalized one-on-one media training sessions, I guide in the development of natural, organic, and thoughtful communication strategies in different settings, from print and digital interviews to TV, podcasts, radio, red carpets, and panels.
-You learn how to refine your story and talk about yourself and your work naturally and smoothly in ways that don't feel rehearsed.
+Via my personalized one-on-one media training sessions, I guide in developing natural, organic, and thoughtful communication strategies in different settings, from print and digital interviews to TV, podcasts, radio, red carpets, panels, and engagements.
+You will learn how to refine your story and talk about yourself and your work naturally and smoothly in ways that don't feel rehearsed, identify and communicate key messages and build connections, paint complete yet concise pictures during chats, and understand how to give journalists what they want without relinquishing your power.

 After building a rapport and establishing trust, we engage in off-camera and on-camera mock interviews until you feel comfortable delivering anecdotes in direct and engaging ways.
 We know journalists often come with a lot of the same stale questions.
 But instead of rolling your eyes in boredom, we’ll find ways to liven up chats and navigate nonsense.
-We’ll also chat about tricks journalists use during interviews as I arm you with tactics to control any conversation.
-You will come away having found your voice and the skills to deliver your message with clarity and confidence authentically.
+We’ll also discuss tricks journalists use during interviews as I arm you with tactics to control any conversation.
+You will come away having found your voice and the skills to authentically deliver your message with clarity and confidence.